scoconno/scoconno.github.io/self/causation/notes.md

 P1 says that my feeling itchy caused me to scratch my head; the mental state caused a bodily movement.
 Since any physical event that has a cause must also have a sufficient physical cause, it follows from our first premise that the scratching also has some sufficient physical cause.
 This sufficient physical cause might be the various neurons that fire when my arm moves to my head and scratches.
 P3 says that my itch and those neurons firing are numerically distinct.
 P4 says that mental causation, just like any causation, is not an instance of causal overdetermination.

-P1-P4 entail cannot be all true together.
+P1-P4 cannot be all true together.
 P1--P3 entail that p has two sufficient causes, both m and c (which are distinct from one another).
 P4 says that such overdetermination is impossible.
 Since there is a contradiction between P1-P4, at least one of these claims is false.

 Which should we reject?
 The epiphenomenalist claims that we should reject P1.
 They claim that we erred when assuming that a mental state like itch could cause anything physical.
 If we reject P1, then we do not face a contradiction.
 The mind-brain identity theorist rejects P3.
 They claim that we err in thinking that mental states are anything other than brain states; our itch really just is some set of neurons firing.
 P2 and P4 are fundamental principles that apply to everything in the physical world.
 Rejecting either would have ramifications for physics, chemistry, etc. It seems far more likely that the culprit is either P1 or P3.

 ## Epiphenomenalism
 If the argument succeeds, then we must endorse epiphenomenalism or the mind-brain identity theory.
-The previous note already discussed the problems with the mind-brain identity theory.
+A previous note already discussed the problems with the mind-brain identity theory.
 So, should we just endorse epiphenomenalism?
 Again, recall that epiphenomenalism says that our mind has no control over the physical.
 Of course, we believe that our choices can cause our body to move, but the epiphenomenalist thinks we are mistaken.
 Just as we were mistaken to believe that Santa Claus exists, the epiphenomenalist claims we are mistaken to think that mental causation exists.
 There are two striking reasons against accepting epiphenomenalism.

 First, some believe that all existing things share at least one important feature: each existing thing can enter into causal relations, i.e., it can affect or be affected by something else.
 This is called **Alexander's Dictum**.
 So, if mental events have no causal powers, then they are in total causal isolation from the rest of the world---they would have no causes, and they would make no difference to anything else since they have no effects.
 By 'causal power', I mean the ability to either affect something else or be affected by something else.
 So, here is the argument: